Annapurna0311/CodSoft/README.md

 # CodSoft
-This repository includes the projects I contributed at CodSoft in 4weeks internship as C++ programming Intern
+This repository includes the work I contributed at CodSoft.
+It contains some further individual codes of the following projects.
+STUDENT GRADING SYSTEM
+WORD COUNT
+CALCULATOR
+GUESS IT
+REDTICKET